System Info

 FAQ

 - It shows what the browser is willing to report.
-CPU threads (logical cores) and the GPU renderer string are usually exact; device memory is rounded to a coarse value for privacy, and some browsers hide fields entirely.
+CPU threads (logical cores) and the GPU renderer string are usually exact.
+Device memory is rounded to a coarse value for privacy, and some browsers hide fields entirely.

 - Why does device memory or connection show a dash?